 A robust scholarly repository that puts your UVA research center stage.

-- LibraOpen accepts an ever-growing range of scholarly output,
+- LibraOpen accepts a range of scholarly output: articles, pre-prints, books, presentations, posters, etc.,

-- creates an immediate, persistent, worldwide-discoverable URL for your work,
+- creates an immediate, persistent, worldwide-discoverable URL for your work (DOI – Digital Object Identifier),

 - and allows you to easily and definitively claim and connect your scholarship using an ORCID iD.